ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 future are now directly `drop`-ped.
 This effectively disallows gaps, instead of buffering future batches.
 - A new batch validity `past` is introduced.
 A batch has `past` validity if its timestamp is before or equal to the safe head's timestamp.
-This also applies to span
+This also applies to span batches.
 - The other rules stay the same, including empty batch generation when the sequencing window elapses.